Pilot (Preacher): Marketing

-Prior to Preacher's public release, an advanced screening of the pilot was shown on March 14, 2016 at South by Southwest in Austin, Texas, with the episodic screening being followed by an extended 30 minute Q&A with creators and talent, where it opened to an astounding reception at The Paramount Theatre.
+Prior to Preacher's public release, an advanced screening of the pilot was shown on March 14, 2016, at South by Southwest in Austin, Texas, with the episodic screening being followed by an extended 30 minute Q&A with creators and talent, where it opened to an astounding reception at The Paramount Theatre.

 The official website for Preacher debuted introducing a marketing campaign and interactive 360 virtual reality tour of All Saints Congregational church to promote the pilot.
 AMC also provided information on the cast and crew as well as a gallery and video section.
 On September 9, 2015, Seth Rogen revealed that Preacher received a series order at AMC and also the first official teaser poster.
 On March 10, 2016, the first set images debuted on Twitter featuring Cooper as Jesse, Negga as Tulip and Gilgun as Cassidy.
 On March 10, 2016, AMC also released a new teaser poster and announced that the show would premiere on May 22, 2016, at 10:00 pm.
 The teaser trailer for Preacher debuted on October 30, 2015, with the full-length trailer released on November 1, 2015.
 On April 1, 2016, AMC released a new teaser trailer.

-AMC debuted a sneak-peak on April 11, 2016, featuring new footage of the pilot with Negga.
+AMC debuted a sneak peek on April 11, 2016, featuring new footage of the pilot with Negga.
 On April 25, 2016, official images of the three central characters were released, with several new images of Sheriff Root, DeBlanc and Fiore release days later.
-On May 11, 2016 it was announced that AMC and DC Comics are giving away 100,000 free copies of the original Preacher #1 by Ennis and Dillon, with the issue featuring a new cover by Dillon, with the characters modeled after the lead actors Cooper, Negga and Gilgun as their respective characters.
+On May 11, 2016, it was announced that AMC and DC Comics are giving away 100,000 free copies of the original Preacher #1 by Ennis and Dillon, with the issue featuring a new cover by Dillon, with the characters modeled after the lead actors Cooper, Negga and Gilgun as their respective characters.
 According to Entertainment Weekly, the free new edition of Preacher #1 became available May 18 in stores, and digitally on May 13.

 AMC, Matt Tauber and Charitybuzz provided two people with the chance to meet the cast during a visit to the set of Preacher also to enjoy dinner with Joseph Gilgun and receive a signed poster from the cast, with a 1 night stay at Hotel Andaluz in Albuquerque, with bidding to support Citizens of the World Charter School-Silver Lake.

 The pilot of Preacher, which aired from 10:00 to 11:30 p.m. on May 22, was replayed in the show's regular 9:00 p.m. timeslot the following week over the Memorial Day holiday weekend, as part of AMC's strategy designed to give viewers multiple chances to catch the series adaptation before it returns with originals on June 5.
 AMC is also making the premiere episode available online on AMC's free mobile app and through Apple TV.
 Following Preacher's premiere, Funko had unveiled its upcoming range of Pop!
 Television Vinyl figures which include Jesse Custer, Arseface and Cassidy, set to be released in the summer of 2016.